Varun11940/yawd-translations/README.rst

 ======================================================

 `yawd-translations <http://yawd.eu/open-source-projects/yawd-translations/>`_
-provides a set of tools for creating multilingual websites with `django <http://www.djangoproject.com>`_.
+provides a set of tools for creating multilingual websites using `django <http://www.djangoproject.com>`_.

 The application contains the following tools: